matankasher/100-Days-code-challange/README.md

 - **Trapping Rain Water** - Given n non-negative integers representing an elevation map where the width of each bar is 1, compute how much water it can trap after raining.
 - solution method:
 -  *time complexity:  o(n)*
+### Language: C
+#### day 16
+- **Plus one** - You are given a large integer represented as an integer array digits, where each digits[i] is the ith digit of the integer, Increment the large integer by one and return the resulting array of digits.
+- solution method: memory allocation
+-  *time complexity:  o(d)*